julienxcaesar/julienxcaesar/README.md

 - 👋 Hi, I’m julien x I'm new to programming.
-I want to learn more about using github
+I want to learn more about using github and pushing good code
 - 👀 I’m interested in ...becoming a better programmer
 - 🌱 I’m currently learning ...
 Python and becoming a data/software engineer
-- 💞️ I’m looking to collaborate on ... different projects from Javascript to Python
+- 💞️ I’m looking to collaborate on ... different projects from Javascript to Python and other projects.
 - 📫 How to reach me ...my personal email is julienstewart8@gmail.com

 <!---